1) Essentials of Journalism and 2) Investigative Journalism or Video Journalism

 There will be a Blackboard site available for this course.
 Students will be enrolled at least one week before the start of classes.

-We will use a wide selection of scientific journals available through the Leiden University Library digital catalogue.
+We will use a wide selection of articles published in scientific journals available through the Leiden University Library digital catalogue.

 This course is open to LUC students and LUC exchange students.
 Registration is coordinated by the Curriculum Coordinator.
 Interested non-LUC students should contact email@example.com.